hbar1st/where-is-waldo-api/README.md

 ## Learning and/or practice goals of this practice project:
 - use a TDD approach to develop the code
 - separate the backend from the front-end
-- maintain anonymous user sessions with cookies and passport.js
+- maintain anonymous user sessions with cookies
 - use prisma for CRUD actions against a postgresql db